Samhain: 7 Facts about the Unpopular Origins of Halloween

 Plain Old Halloween/Samhain

 I suppose that America can take some credit for making Halloween mainstream.
 However, it was during the period of British colonial rule over the States on the East Coast that Halloween was allowed to flourish.
-Especially in states like Maryland where the Protestant belief systems weren’t quite as strict as in different areas of New England.
+Especially in states like Maryland, where the Protestant belief systems weren’t quite as strict as in different areas of New England.

 The Essence of Samhain

-As with other cultural practices that honoured death and the dead, (such as Mexico’s Dia de Muertos or Hanal Pixan in the Yucatan Penninsula, which the church also tried to erase), it is evident that the Celts’ relationship with their own mortality and their dead was of immense importance to them.
+As with other cultural practices that honoured death and the dead (such as Mexico’s Dia de Muertos or Hanal Pixan in the Yucatan Penninsula, which the church also tried to erase), it is evident that the Celts’ relationship with their mortality and their dead was of immense importance to them.
 During Samhain, the Irish not only reclaim this practice of honouring their ancestors but also themselves – by facing their fear of death so that they may truly live.

 Leave a comment